brendanhay/brendanhay.github.io/_posts/2015-10-24-gogol-comprehensive-haskell-google-client.md

 library names are somewhat non-intuitive.
 For example: The `androidpublisher` API endpoint is branded as the `Google Play Developer API`, with the corresponding Haskell library being named `gogol-android-publisher`.
-This scheme follows the [official client(s)](https://github.com/google/google-api-go-client), and hopefully the inline Haddock links and description provide sufficient to determine which libraries match with what product.
+This scheme follows the [official client(s)](https://github.com/google/google-api-go-client), and hopefully the inline Haddock links and description provided are sufficient to determine which libraries match with what product.

 The libraries can be obtained from: